bjpirt/shutter-tester/README.md

 # To Do

-- [ ] Compensation for sensor width
+- [ ] Single shot mode (only show last shot timing) - useful for initial tuning
+- [ ] Separate shutter timing mode
+- [ ] Automatically work out vertical or horizontal shutter
 - [ ] Enable detailed measurements to be shown / hidden
 - [ ] Deploy to GitHub pages using GitHub actions
 - [ ] Display full shutter timing